bektas-sari/my-portfolio/README.md

 ## 📧 Contact
 - Email: bektas.sari@example.com
-- LinkedIn: [Your LinkedIn Profile]
-- GitHub: [Your GitHub Profile]

 ## 📄 License
-This project is open source and available under the [MIT License](LICENSE).
+This project is open source and available under the [MIT License]

 ---